 Maximum Marks: 100 Internal Evaluation: 30 End Semester: 70 Exam Duration: 3 hrs.

-Course Objectives: To introduce students to creative writing and its modes.

-Course Outcomes: Upon the completion of the course students are expected to understand and appreciate different types of creative writing.
+Course Objectives: To introduce students to creative writing and its modes Course Outcomes: Upon the completion of the course, students are expected to appreciate and demonstrate creative writing skills.